berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 # Rank Ordered Feature Work

-* Horizontal wrap of label options seems to be broken for transaction type on Detnal Claim form.
+* Demonstrate easy way of forcing labels to wrap the field so they are above the field instead of to the left.

-* Allow extra label class to be specified.
+* DONE:JOE:2020-02-01: Allow extra label class to be specified.

 * Suppress the display of JSON or reflow move to bottom when page is too narrow